trs-80/WWW-Spotify/README.md

 ## ua

-You may provide your own [WWW::Mechanize](https://metacpan.org/pod/WWW%3A%3AMechanize) object to the constructor.
-You may want to set autocheck off.
+You may provide your own user agent object to the constructor.
+This should be a [LWP:UserAgent](LWP:UserAgent) or a subclass of it, like [WWW::Mechanize](https://metacpan.org/pod/WWW%3A%3AMechanize).
+If you are using [WWW::Mechanize](https://metacpan.org/pod/WWW%3A%3AMechanize), you may want to set autocheck off.
 To get extra debugging information, you can do something like this:

     use LWP::ConsoleLogger::Easy qw( debug_ua );
-    use WWW::Mechanize;
+    use WWW::Mechanize ();
-    use WWW::Spotify;
+    use WWW::Spotify ();

     my $mech = WWW::Mechanize->new( autocheck => 0 );
     debug_ua( $mech );

-    my $ua = WWW::Mechanize->new( ua => $ua );
+    my $spotify = WWW::Spotify->new( ua => $mech )

 # METHODS